2006 Venezuelan presidential election: Concerns over the Electoral Registry

 Opposition candidates and political parties voiced concerns over possible inaccuracies of the national electoral registry.
 Previous elections had shown that there might be a great number of deceased people still on the records.
 A review process started in mid-2006 where the CNE asked all the public universities of Venezuela to conduct also an external review of the electoral registry.
 However, the review project presented by the Central University of Venezuela, Simón Bolívar University and the Andrés Bello Catholic University was rejected by the CNE.
 One of the proposed methods by these institutions was comparing census data with the electoral registry.
-They nevertheless ran their audit in parallel and the representative of the three institutions José Miguel Bernardo concluded "In practice [these errors] do not favor the government and their distribution is uniform."
-A second mathematician involved in the audit, Raúl Jiménez, concluded "One must be responsible.
-The electoral registry is a disaster and the CNE has done nothing to improve it, but there is nothing to indicate a political intention in the anomalies."

-The CNE performed the third audit with the aid of seven other public universities and with the Carter Center and two senators from the Belgian parliament observing the audit.
+The CNE performed an audit with the aid of seven other public universities and with the Carter Center and two senators from the Belgian parliament observing the audit.

 The senators were Jacinta de Roeck, independent, and Sfia Bouarfa, from the French-speaking Socialist Party.